-LOWER THE BOOM AND LOWER THE LOAD -
+RAISE THE BOOM AND LOWER THE LOAD -

-Arm extended, fingers closed, thumb pointed d ownward, other arm vertical, forefinger pointed upward and rotate hand in horizontal circles.
+Arm extended, fingers closed, thumb pointed upward, other arm bent slightly with forefinger pointed down and rotate hand in horizontal circles.

 MOVE SLOWLY - Use one hand to give any motion signal and place the other hand motionless in front of the hand giving the motion signal (hoist slowly shown as example).